Introduction

 The National Human Rights Commission issued instructions on the administration of polygraph tests to accused persons in letter number- 117/8/97-8 dated 11/01/2000.
 The investigating officers are instructed to strictly adhere to the instructions.
 Following careful study of this critical topic, the Commission has established the following rules for the administration of Lie Detector Tests:

-(i) No Lie Detector Test should be administered except on the basis of consent of accused.
-An option should be given to the accused whether he wishes to avail such test.
+(i) No Lie Detector Test should be administered except with the accused’s consent.
+The accused should be given the option of whether he wishes to take such a test.

-(ii) If the accused volunteers for a Lie Detector Test, he should be given access to a lawyer and the physical, emotional and legal implications of such a test should be explained to him by the police and his lawyer.
+(ii) If the accused volunteers for a Lie Detector Test, he should be given access to a lawyer, and the police and his lawyer should explain the physical, emotional, and legal implications of such a test to him.

 (iii) The consent should be recorded before a Judicial Magistrate.

-(iv) During the hearing before the Magistrate, the person alleged to have agreed should be duly represented by a lawyer.
+(iv) The person alleged to have agreed should be duly represented by a lawyer during the hearing before the magistrate.

 (v) At the hearing, the person in question should also be told in clear terms that the statement that is made shall not be a ‘confessional’ statement to the Magistrate but will have the status of a statement made to the police.